 In fertility treatment with donor sperm, the sperm must be of very good quality to give the best chances of a pregnancy.
 That is why we thoroughly test every sperm donation and label all our sperm straws according to the sperm motility, which you can learn more about below.

-What is motility or MOT?
+What is sperm motility or MOT?

-Motility, also called MOT, is one of the parameters that helps us measure the quality of the sperm.
+Sperm motility, also called MOT, is one of the parameters that helps us measure the quality of the sperm.
 MOT is the amount of active sperm cells pr. milliliter sperm.
 This means that MOT20 sperm contains at least 20 million active sperm cells per milliliter sperm.